Last updated: 2020 • Dec • 11

 PAL may refuse to accept passengers who fail to meet the requirements.

-- New ARRIVAL Guidelines for International Passengers in Manila
+- INTERNATIONAL Guidelines for Filipinos Arriving in Manila